10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 My five-year-old really enjoys this game.

-• The game teaches = Helps kids work on letter, number, or word recognition depending on which version of the game you have, and turn taking.
+• The game teaches = Letter, number, and word recognition depending on which version of the game you have.

 • Game length = 15 minutes